Skip to main content

 To harden the security posture of the Gateway server, we recommend the following:

-- Isolate web applications if more that one exists on the server.
+• Isolate web applications if more than one exists on the server.

 Management Recommendations